Aloha Kakou - Welcome

 Application Procedures

-After the initial interview, a one- to three-day class visit may be requested by the interviewing teacher and the Enrollment Coordinator will arrange the class visit.
+A class visit may be requested by the interviewing teacher.
+If applicable, the Enrollment Coordinator will arrange the class visit.

 Our Enrollment Coordinator will notify your family of the admissions decision by email.
-When an acceptance is made, you will then have ten days in which to make a decision and submit the required fees, forms and health requirements to enroll your child.
+When an acceptance is made, you will then have one week in which to make a decision and submit the required fees, forms and health requirements to enroll your child.

-Should we be unable to offer a seat due to space constraints, we will hold the application in our applicant pool (we do not use a waitlist).
-We are often able to make a second round of acceptances in April after our initial enrollment deadline.
+Should we be unable to offer a seat due to space constraints, we will hold the application in our applicant pool.

 Please note: Kindergarteners are assessed each spring to determine appropriate placement for the following year and are not automatically advanced to first grade based on age.